NamNguyenSparta/spartahack11-actual/README.md

 ## 👨‍💻 Team

-Built with ❤️ by the Credence team at SpartaHack 2025.
+Built with ❤️ by the Credence team at SpartaHack XI.

 ---